-CALL TO ACTION: STOP THE WAR WITH RUSSIA OVER UKRAINE!
+At Russia-Ukraine border: NO U.S.-NATO WAR!

 — Stop sending weapons to Ukraine and the European Union

-— Obey international laws and the UN Charter
+— Obey international laws and the U.N.
+Charter

 — Resolve the current conflict within the United Nations Security Council